Transparency of climate finance

 Evolution of this indicator

 There may be limitations in data which could limit the scope to which these assessments could be conducted more widely.
 Furthermore, as a wider range of disclosure initiatives are used these will need to be considered.
 For example, as MDBs start to integrate Paris alignment within their strategies and report on their levels of Paris alignment, this will be included in this metric.
 This could cover the levels of individual or joint reporting on levels of Paris alignment at the banks assessed.
-Some Multilateral Development Banks are now also starting to report using the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
-This will be another area to assess going forward.

 Another area that could be included in the future is the application of shadow carbon pricing within institutions.
 Often the full workings are not published for a project, which can raise questions around how baselines are calculated.